A quality set of iron sights will serve you well for a long time. All you really need to do is install them, zero them, and go shoot.

-All elevation changes for iron sight zero are made with the front sight.
 If your rear sight has an elevation adjustment, as with USGI sights, then you should zero it on a specific setting.
-I’ll get to that in the next portion.
+I’ll get to that in the procedures portion.

 - 4 Detents = about 1.25 MOA per click (most modern sights)

 - 5 Detents = about 1 MOA per click (M16A1 front sights)

 The quick math on that is that one revolution of the front sight post is 5 MOA on a rifle length barrel.
 It will be more per click on a shorter sight radius.

 There are some oddballs out there.
 My Ashley Performance front sight post actually has 10 detents, for a measurement of .5 MOA per click.